MehranGhamaty/PointProcesses/README.md

 trajectory = Trajectory(fields, tau=0.1)
 ```
 Replacing 0.1 with ```np.inf``` will have the process learn in continuous time, which generates a higher log likihood with lower computational cost.
-Although results are dataset dependent.
+Although results are vary on the source of the data.

 An example for creating a Hawkes process, estimating parameters, and sampling
 can be seen below.